You love capturing the beauty of everyday moments.

 Neon signs and neon lights are a great way to add cool effects to your images.

-Don’t worry too much about the different color casts because they all add up to the final image.
+Don’t worry too much about the different color casts because they all add to the final image.

 6. Use Shallow Depth Of Field

-Shallow depth of field looks great in the final scheme of things because it can obscure the background.
+A shallow depth of field looks great in the final scheme of things because it can obscure the background.

 You can simply shoot with a large enough aperture that obscures some of the background details while retaining the rest.
-This is because in certain shots the background must be kept identifiable for the best effect.
+This is because, in certain shots, the background must be kept identifiable for the best effect.

 7. Try Quirky Approaches